semgrep/semgrep-docs/docs/semgrep-appsec-platform/dashboard-beta.md

 The Semgrep dashboard (beta) is an overview of your organization’s security posture based on data aggregated within Semgrep AppSec Platform.
 It helps you:

 - Evaluate your AppSec program, enabling you to know your current security risk.
-  - The dashboard beta includes assessing the deployment and adoption of **[secure guardrails](/secure-guardrails/secure-guardrails-in-semgrep)** to your organization.
+- Assess the deployment and adoption of **[secure guardrails](/secure-guardrails/secure-guardrails-in-semgrep)** to your organization.
 - Become aware of trends and opportunities that you can use to improve your security posture.
 - Quickly filter data granularly for all the charts on the page and view priority findings.